smccord/group2-machine-learning/README.md

      **Option 1:** Run the image with the command below if you would like to automatically initiate and run the neural networks.

-       ```docker run -e dataset=mnist -it sprince399/mlnotebook sh ```
+       ```docker run -v /local/path/for/your/results/:/home/jovyan/results -it sprince399/mlnotebook sh```

-      The default is to run a neural net classifier on MNIST.
-If you would like to specify a dataset, you can add it with the ```-e``` tag (see example above).
-Options are mnist, fashion, whale.
+      The default is to run a neural net classifier on both MNIST and fashion MNIST datasets.

       Once you are in the shell, run the commands below:
       ```